-There were no reported fires in any residence halls in 2016, 2015 or 2014.
+There were no reportable fires in any residence halls in 2017, 2016 or 2015.

 CRIME DEFINITIONS

 Murder/Non-Negligent Manslaughter: The willful (non-negligent) killing of one human being by another.
 NOTE: Deaths caused by negligence, attempts to kill, assaults to kill, suicides, accidental deaths, and justifiable homicides are excluded.